 By Mr. Paul Boyce (FORSCOM)May 19, 2008

-The Department of the Army today joined the Department of Defense in announcing May 19 the alert of the 86th Brigade Combat Team, Vermont Army National Guard Brigade Combat Teams for planned rotations in support of Operation Enduring Freedom to continue training of the Afghan National Security Forces in Afghanistan.
+The Department of the Army joined the Department of Defense in announcing May 19 the alert of the 86th Brigade Combat Team, Vermont Army National Guard in support of Operation Enduring Freedom to continue training of the Afghan National Security Forces in Afghanistan.

-More than 14,000 Army National Guard Soldiers are being notified by the Army to prepare for deployment to Iraq in 2009.
-These units are being informed in advance to provide them the opportunity to plan, conduct world-class training, and to provide some degree of predictability for the Citizen-Soldiers, their Families and their respective employers.
+More than 3,100 Soldiers alerted will deploy in the spring of 2010.
+The Soldiers are being informed in advance to provide them the opportunity to plan, conduct world-class training, and to provide some degree of predictability for the Citizen-Soldiers, their Families and their respective employers.

 While Regular Army units deploy for up to 15-month tours, Secretary of Defense Robert Gates directed in January 2007 that reserve component units would mobilize for no longer than one year and that they would train and deploy as cohesive units.
 These outstanding Citizen-Soldiers, their Family members and employers continue to make great sacrifices for our country and they acknowledge and appreciate the continued support of the American people.

-The case-by-case selection of Army National Guard forces honors worldwide commitments and provides combatant commanders the forces they need to maintain the current momentum in support of operations in Iraq.
+The case-by-case selection of Army National Guard forces honors worldwide commitments and provides combatant commanders the forces they need to maintain the current momentum in support of operations in Afghanistan.

 - 30 -